Skip to main content

 Is There a Connection Between Trauma and Addiction?

 The connection between trauma and addiction is prevalent in those who suffer with substance abuse.
 Trauma responses can be uncomfortable and uncontrollable, and often it is seen that people turn to drugs and alcohol as a means of self medicating to alleviate the symptoms they are experiencing.
 Prolonged use of drugs and alcohol can lead to dependence, or addiction, and make life all the more difficult for the person who has experienced the traumatic event.
-Using trauma therapy in addiction treatment has become a popular method of treating both addiction and trauma, making recovery from both feasible for people who need to heal.
+Using 12>trauma therapy in addiction treatment has become a popular method of treating both addiction and trauma, making recovery from both feasible for people who need to heal.

 What is Trauma Therapy?

+Understanding the basics of what therapy is can help you to better understand the scope of trauma therapy.
+Therapy is a form of treatment used to provide a safe and healing environment in which thoughts and feelings can be expressed and processed.
+A neutral person is there with you, no investment in anything other than helping you to find peace in whatever you are going through.
 Trauma therapy is a little bit more complex.
 It is more in depth to help you understand what caused the trauma and how it impacts your life in order to better process what has happened.
 Processing the trauma, in a healthy manner, is vital to healing from it.
 Using trauma therapy in addiction treatment helps to not only treat the results of trauma, but also the addiction that may have begun as a result of the trauma itself.
+Trauma therapy should be individualized, based on the recipient’s needs.
+There is not a standard, one size fits all method that works for everyone.
+Just like recovery from addiction, everyone recovers differently from trauma.
+Trauma therapy for addiction treatment is the same way, it needs to cater to the person’s needs and specific disorders as a result of trauma.
+There are different components that can be a part of trauma therapy in addiction treatment.
+Some of those include:

 Benefits of Trauma Therapy in Addiction Treatment